Rent-to-buy is a government scheme which allows you to rent a property for up to five years while paying a reduced rent.

 - You are a first time buyer, or you used to own a home but cannot afford to buy one on the open market now

 - You have, and can demonstrate, a savings plan

-Once you have registered with Help to Buy East South East (the Homebuy Agent for the East and South-East of England), Hightown and the local authorities will have further eligibility criteria
+Once you have registered with Help to Buy South (the Homebuy Agent for the South of England), Hightown and the local authorities will have further eligibility criteria

 Priority will be given to those in housing need, social housing tenants vacating a property, members of the armed forces and first time buyers